A New Humanity

 There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.
 [Gal 3:28]

 Unfortunately, some still seek to divide the Body of Christ by the distinctions of the old creation order.
-They rebuild the wall of partition between Jew and Gentile.
+They attempt to rebuild the wall of partition between Jew and Gentile.
 They ignore the very words of Christ Himself when He prayed, “That they may be one, even as we are one.”
+[John 17:21]

 The Body of Christ cannot be rightfully fractured into schisms any more than the Godhead can.
 This division of the Body of Christ by earthly, fleshly standards is the work of the enemy to divide.
-This division makes it dysfunctional and ineffective.
+This division makes the Ekklesia dysfunctional and ineffective.

-Dr. Nichol, a messianic rabbi, has stated concerning the purpose of their “messianic synagogues,”
+Dr. Nichol, a messianic rabbi, has stated that the purpose of their “messianic synagogues” is,

 “That our congregations are little pieces of Israel – expressions first and foremost of Jewish peoplehood, though rooted in Messiah Yeshua.”
 (Dr. Nichol)